Ron-Ldn/nodalize/README.md

 # Nodalize
 Nodalize is a flexible framework for Python projects to easily create and maintain data pipelines.
 The dependency orchestration is automated and all accesses to the data store are abstracted.
-The phylosophy is to make developers focus on their business logic.
+Developers can focus on their business logic.

-Nodalize supports multiple data storage technologies and allows to easily plug customized ones.
+Nodalize supports multiple data storage technologies and allows to easily plug in bespoke ones.

-Finally, Nodalize handle multiple dataframe-based calculation frameworks, so that each pipeline can be built with the most convenient tool (Pandas, PySpark, etc.).
+Finally, Nodalize handle multiple dataframe-based calculation frameworks, so that each pipeline can be built with the most convenient tool (Pandas, Polars, PySpark, etc.).

 ## Illustration